fieryhenry/tbcms/README.md

 Example:
-Run a command like: `ssh -R myserver:80:localhost:80 serveo.net` You may need to setup ssh keys for this to work.
+Run a command like: `ssh -R myserver:80:localhost:80 serveo.net` You may need to setup ssh keys for the above to work.
 This makes your url: `https://myserver.serveo.net` and then you would replace the ponos url with `https://myserver.serveo.net/items/_`.

 The new modding tool will make this process much easier when it is released.

-Instead of using a server, you might be able to use something like [mitmproxy](https://mitmproxy.org/) or [Fiddler](https://www.telerik.com/fiddler) to modify the server responses.
-This did not work for me but it might work for you.
+Instead of using a private server, you might be able to use something like [mitmproxy](https://mitmproxy.org/) or [Fiddler](https://www.telerik.com/fiddler) to modify the server responses.
+This did not work for me as the game always crashed but it might work for you.

 ## Installation